Qosmio: History

-The Toshiba Qosmio G35-AV650 is the first production notebook made available with an HD DVD-compatible drive.
+The Toshiba Qosmio G35-AV650 was the first production notebook made available with an HD DVD-compatible drive.
 The Qosmio G35 line also functioned as a Digital Video Recorder as it contains an integrated TV tuner.

-Focus for the Qosmio has shifted from full-fledged multimedia to high end gaming with high quality graphics and audio.
-This can be seen in the first Qosmio, the E15-AV101, which offered a 1.7 GHz Intel Pentium M 735 CPU, 512 megabytes of DDR SDRAM, a 15-inch XGA 1,024 by 768 screen, and an nVidia GeForce FX Go5200 with 64 MB of dedicated DDR video memory, all of which were relatively powerful for the time.
-The X500 has an Intel Core i7 processor with up to 6 gigabytes of DDR3 SDRAM as well as an 18.4 inch HD display powered by an nVidia Geforce GTX 460M with 1.5 GB GDDR5.
+Focus for the Qosmio had shifted from full-fledged multimedia to high end gaming with high quality graphics and audio.
+This can be seen in the first Qosmio, the E15-AV101, which offered a 1.7 GHz Intel Pentium M 735 CPU, 512 megabytes of DDR SDRAM, a 15-inch XGA 1024x768 screen, and an Nvidia GeForce FX Go5200 with 64 megabytes of dedicated DDR video memory, all of which were relatively powerful for the time.
+The X500 had an Intel Core i7 processor with up to 6 gigabytes of DDR3 SDRAM as well as an 18.4 inch HD display powered by an Nvidia GeForce GTX 460M with 1.5 gigabytes of GDDR5 video memory.
 These components, on the other hand, are on the high end of the spectrum in performance.
 This original model launched in 2004 with an international marketing campaign.
 The campaign was featured in every major publication, as well as an ambitious digital campaign, one of the first for a major laptop release at that time.

 Models

 F45 series

 Released on February 7, 2007, the Toshiba F45 series was an upgraded line of F40 laptops with advertised features including Dolby Home Theater and a built-in subwoofer.
-The basic specs included an Intel(R) Core(TM) 2 Duo Processor T5450 at 1.66 GHz with 2MB L2 attached to a 64-bit 667 MHz FSB.
-Memory was 2048MB PC2-5300 DDR2 SDRAM, DVD was "+/- R double layer", video was Mobile Intel(R) Graphics Media Accelerator X3100 with 8MB-256MB, screen was a 15.4-inch TruBrite(R) display with 1280x800 native resolution (WXGA), and hard drives were about 200GB in size (varied by model).
+The basic specs included an Intel Core 2 Duo T5450 Processor at 1.66 GHz, with 2 megabytes of L2 cache attached to a 64-bit 667 MHz FSB.
+It had 2 gigabytes of PC2-5300 DDR2 SDRAM.
+The built-in DVD drive supported "+/- R double layer" technology.
+The integrated graphics processor was the Mobile Intel GMA X3100 with 8-256 megabytes of video memory shared with the system memory, the screen was a 15.4-inch "TruBrite" display with a 1280x800 native resolution (WXGA), and hard drives were about 200 gigabytes in size (varied by model).
 32-bit editions of Windows Vista Home Premium or Ultimate were normally shipped with the systems.